AdaCore/spark2014/docs/lrm/source/packages.rst

-10. Contrary to the general |SPARK| rule that expression evaluation cannot have side effects, a read of an effectively volatile object for reading is considered to have an effect when read.
+10. Contrary to the general |SPARK| rule that expression evaluation cannot have side effects, a read of an effectively volatile object for reading is considered to have a side effect.
 To reconcile this discrepancy, a name denoting such an object shall only occur in a *non-interfering context*.
 A name occurs in a non-interfering context if it is: